smarcilla/easy-personal-finance/README.md

 # Easy Personal Finance
-Simple, friendly and poweful engine to manage your personal finances easily.
+Simple, friendly and powerful engine to manage your personal finances easily.

 ## Instalation
 Install from npm in Nodejs